 Garden Mule– a spin-off of the classic Moscow Mule, the Garden Mule is a brightly colored alternative that is made by muddling cucumbers, fresh blueberries and mint leaves at the bottom of a copper mug then adding ice, vodka, ginger beer and lime juice.
 Garnish with candied ginger and fresh blueberries.

 Oracle– there are many Southern-style cocktails, and the Oracle is one more.
 Rye whiskey, jasmine liqueur, ginger liqueur, fresh lime juice and orange bitters make up the Oracle that will pair extremely well with just about anything on your menu.

 Besides having an innovative and trendy cocktail menu, the success of your bar comes down to how efficiently you monitor compliance of your standard operating procedures.
 Integrating POS systems for bars, network video cameras, and your established operating procedures can provide more than just simple transaction records.
-Working with Glimpse, an outsourced data analysis company, you will get video audited reports that will identify areas of high-risk and help your bar capture all revenue and reduce unnecessary costs.
+Working with Glimpse, you will get video audited reports that will identify areas of high-risk and help your bar capture all revenue and reduce unnecessary costs.
 To learn more about how Glimpse can improve the operation of your bar and to schedule a demo, visit https://glimpsecorp.com/contact/.